List of Gemstones

 The Chalcedony mineral family includes members that are a form of quartz whose natural crystals are tiny.

-The group includes a list of gemstones such as blue chalcedony, adventurine, carnelian, chrysocolla, chrysoprase, as well as black onyx gemstone, tiger eye gemstone and jasper gemstone.
+The group includes quite a list of gemstones such as blue chalcedony, adventurine, carnelian, chrysocolla, chrysoprase, as well as black onyx gemstone, tiger eye.

 About Us